NainaPremani/BUYC_Corp/README.md

-# BuyCar_Corp MERN Stack BuyCar_Corpweb application
+# BuyCar_Corp MERN Stack application

 ## Description
 BuyCar is a website for users as well as dealers.
 Dealers can list their cars online for users who want to buy second-hand cars.